How to Make Strawberry Mint Simple Syrup at Home

 Step 4: Strain and cool

-Strain the syrup through a fine mesh sieve into a glass jar or bottle, discarding the solids.
+Strain the syrup through a fine mesh sieve (I use this kind) into a glass jar or bottle, discarding the solids.
 I muddle/mash my berries a bit to get all the juices out of them.
 Let it cool to room temperature before sealing and storing it in the refrigerator.

 That’s it—ta-da!
 Your homemade strawberry mint syrup is ready to use.